Kinto/kinto.js/docs/tutorial.md

 - Marking a local task record as `done`;
 - Updating the record on the server and alter its title; we'll use [httpie](https://github.com/jakubroztocil/httpie) to do so:

+To do that, we are using [HTTPie](https://github.com/jakubroztocil/httpie), an easy to use CLI http client.

 ```
 $ http -a user:pass PATCH :8888/v0/collections/tasks/records/c8d522b1-11bd-4c0a-ab34-a36c427e0530 label="eat even more cheese"